UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 Theory that development occurs through a sequence of discontinuous stages: the sensorimotor, preoperational, concrete operational, and formal operational stages.
 ### Preoperational reasoning stage
 Period within Piagetian theory from age 2 to 7 years, in which children can represent objects through drawing and language but cannot solve logical reasoning problems, such as the conservation problems.
+### Processing speed
+The time it takes individuals to perform cognitive operations (e.g., process information, react to a signal, switch attention from one task to another, find a specific target object in a complex picture).
+### Psychometric approach
+Approach to studying intelligence that examines performance on tests of intellectual functioning.
 ### Qualitative changes
 Large, fundamental change, as when a caterpillar changes into a butterfly; stage theories such as Piaget’s posit that each stage reflects qualitative change relative to previous stages.
 ### Quantitative changes